francoisthire/bam/example/6-debugging/README.md

 [15:46:01.805] Try again with: _build/default/example/main.exe --verbose --file example/3-debugging/debugging.ml --title 'Debugging with bam' --seed 830377664
 ```

-Since we have used the shrinking, the property function run multiple
+The property function is run numerous times for all the various attempts but
-times.
+also because of the shrinking.
 However, only one line appear on stdout.
-The reason is that by
+The
-default, **BAM** captures stdout/stderr and run one last time the test
+reason is that by default, **BAM** captures stdout/stderr and run one last time
-on the smallest counter-example found.
+the test on the smallest counter-example found.
 This is to ease debugging so
-that what is seen is only relevant output on the counter-example
+that what is seen is only relevant output on the counter-example found.
+Such
-found.
-Such behaviour can be relaxed by specifying the option `--no-capture`:
+behaviour can be relaxed by specifying the option `--no-capture`:

 ```bash
 saroupille@saroupille-debian:~/Git/bam$ dune exec example/main.exe -- debugging --shrink --no-capture